nsidc/vagrant-vsphere/README.md

   to the VM upon creation.
 This method takes a key/value pair, e.g. `vsphere.custom_attribute('timestamp', Time.now.to_s)`, and may be called multiple times to set different attributes.
+* `extra_config` - _Optional_ A hash of extra configuration values to add to
+  the VM during creation.
+These are of the form `{'guestinfo.some.variable' => 'somevalue'}`, where the key must start with `guestinfo.`.
+VMs with VWware Tools installed can retrieve the value of these variables using the `vmtoolsd` command: `vmtoolsd --cmd 'info-get guestinfo.some.variable'`.

 ### Cloning from a VM rather than a template